rcarrata/argocon22-securing-gitops-supply-chain/docs/demo-guide.md

 ## 4. Adding regcred to kyverno

-This step is required in order to allow kyverno to read the signatures.
+This step is required in order to allow kyverno to access the signatures.

-*  In the Kyverno namespace, generate the docker-registry secret with the credentials for GitHub Registry to push/pull the images and signatures.
+*  In Kyverno namespace, generate the docker-registry secret with the credentials for GitHub Registry to push/pull the images and signatures.

 ```bash
 kubectl create secret docker-registry regcred --docker-server=ghcr.io --docker-username=${USERNAME} --docker-email=${EMAIL} --docker-password=${PAT_TOKEN} -n kyverno